Akron-class airship: Ships

+Despite the loss of both the Akron and Macon in crashes, Naval officials remained interested in continuing the program.
+A five-year airship program, covering 1937 to 1941 and costing $16.75 million, called for the construction of two further Akron class ZRS rigid airships and six non-rigid airships, along with a smaller rigid airship (designated ZRN) for training purposes.
+Only the 650 ft ZRN was proposed for funding, but President Roosevelt, who wanted the Navy to invest in long-range patrol aircraft instead of rigid airships, intervened ordering that any new airship be limited to 350 ft in length and terminating the ZRN project.

 Akron

-Work on Akron commenced on 7 November 1929 at the Goodyear Airdock in Akron, Ohio.
-The ship was christened on 8 August 1931 by Mrs Hoover, undertook her first flight trial on 23 September, and was commissioned on 27 October.
-Between November 1931 and January 1932, Akron undertook a number of training flights, before proceeding on her first mission with the Scouting Fleet off the coast of the Carolinas on 9 January 1932.
-On 22 February, the ship was damaged while being removed from the hangar at Lakehurst, which led to her missing the 1932 fleet problem exercise in the Pacific.
-On 3 May, Akron utilised the aircraft trapeze for the first time, before flying from Lakehurst to San Diego.
+Work on Akron commenced on 7 November 1929 at the Goodyear Airdock.
+The ship was christened on 8 August 1931 by the First Lady, Lou Henry Hoover, undertook her first flight trial on 23 September, and was commissioned on 27 October.
+Between November 1931 and January 1932, Akron undertook training flights before proceeding on its first mission with the Scouting Fleet off the coast of the Carolinas on 9 January 1932.
+On 22 February, the ship was damaged while being removed from the hangar at Lakehurst, which led to it missing the 1932 fleet problem exercise in the Pacific.
+On 3 May, Akron used the aircraft trapeze for the first time, before flying from Lakehurst to San Diego.
 From 1–4 June, Akron exercised with the Scouting Fleet off the coast of California, before returning to the east coast.
 The remainder of the year was spent in maintenance, and flight testing of the ship's new air group to develop the tactics for its use.
 In early March 1933, Akron was used as part of President Roosevelt's inauguration ceremony.
 On 3 April, the ship left Lakehurst to engage in the calibration of radio direction finders in New England.
 The ship was caught in a storm off the coast of New Jersey and crashed just after midnight on 4 April, killing 73 people on board, including Rear Admiral William Moffett, the Chief of the Bureau of Aeronautics.